Elon, North Carolina

 What do we know about him?
 He must have been a STRONG man.
 They would have not asked a weakling to help carry a hundred-pound cross.
 He was a FOREIGN man.
 He was from another country in town for the Passover.
 He was a BLACK man.
 He was from Africa.
 He was a JEWISH man.
 He had a Jewish name (Simon).

-He did not volunteer to help Jesus.
-The text says that he was forced to do this (Matthew 27:32; Mark 15:21).
-He was going the opposite direction. on his way into the city while Jesus was on his way out of the city.
+He was not carrying Jesus’ cross voluntarily.
+He was forced to do this by the Romans (Matthew 27:32; Mark 15:21).
+He was going the opposite direction.
+He was on his way into the city while Jesus was on his way out of the city.
 Luke says that Simon follow behind Jesus (Luke 23:26).

 Bearing a cross is essential today.
 Jesus said, “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me” (Luke 9:23 NIV) but He does NOT force people to carry one like the Romans did.
 He gives people a choice.